 View Website Form scan results

-Review the forms detected on your website and identify forms that fail to open or submit.
+Review the forms detected on your website and identify forms that fail to open, submit, or reject invalid input.

-The Website Form scanner automatically discovers HTML forms across your scanned pages and runs two tests against each form: whether the form opens correctly and whether the form submits successfully.
+The Website Form scanner automatically discovers HTML forms across your scanned pages and runs three checks against each form: whether the form opens, whether it submits, and whether it rejects invalid field input.
 The scanner detects standard <form> elements, JavaScript-rendered forms, and forms inside modals or iframes.
 It captures metadata for each form, including the form name, field types, and action URL.

 The scanner submits forms using safe dummy data.
 It does not test payment gateway flows, authentication or sign-in forms, or forms that require CAPTCHA.